 5 Common Retirement Planning Mistakes

 Retirement is a milestone we all look forward to in our lifetime.
 Most of us see it as a time of tranquility and luxury living with time to focus on family, friends, and travel.
-The British Columbia Retirement Communities Association (BCSLA) advocates on behalf of and celebrates older adults, and we want everyone to achieve their ideal retirement.
+The British Columbia Seniors Living Association (BCSLA) advocates on behalf of and celebrates older adults, and we want everyone to achieve their ideal retirement.
 In order to do this, we encourage retirees to avoid five of the most common retirement planning mistakes.

 Neglecting Work/Life Balance